sipgate-io/sipgateio-sendsms-php/README.md

         $this->recipient = $recipient;
         $this->sendAt = $sendAt;
     }

-    …
+    ...

 }
 ```

-We use the java package 'Zttp' for request generation and execution.
+We use the package `Zttp` for request generation and execution.
 The `post` method takes the request URL and the requests body payload as arguments.
 Headers and authorization header  are generated from `withHeaders` and `withBasicAuth` methods respectively.
 The request URL consists of the base URL defined above and the endpoint `/sessions/sms`.
-The method `withBasicAuth` from the 'Zttp' package takes credentials and generates the required Basic Auth header (for more information on Basic Auth see our [code example](https://github.com/sipgate-io/sipgateio-basicauth-java)).
+The method `withBasicAuth` from the `Zttp` package takes credentials and generates the required Basic Auth header (for more information on Basic Auth see our [code example](https://github.com/sipgate-io/sipgateio-basicauth-java)).

-> If OAuth should be used for `Authorization` instead of Basic Auth we do not use the `.basicAuth(username, password)` mehthod.
-Instead we set the authorization header to `Bearer` followed by a space and the access token: `.header("Authorization", "Bearer " + accessToken)`.
+> If OAuth should be used for `Authorization` instead of Basic Auth we do not use the `withBasicAuth(username, password)` method.
+Instead we set the authorization header to `Bearer` followed by a space and the access token: `Zttp::withHeaders(["Authorization" => "Bearer " . accessToken])`.
 For an example application interacting with the sipgate API using OAuth see our [sipgate.io Java Oauth example](https://github.com/sipgate-io/sipgateio-oauth-java).

 #### Send SMS with custom sender number